awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-express-clustering.md

 # Deploying an Express Application with Clustering to Elastic Beanstalk<a name="nodejs-express-clustering"></a>

-This tutorial walks you through deploying a sample application to Elastic Beanstalk using the Elastic Beanstalk Command Line Interface \(EB CLI\), and then updating the application to use the [Express](http://expressjs.com/) framework and [Amazon ElastiCache](https://aws.amazon.com/elasticache/) for clustering\.
+This tutorial walks you through deploying a sample application to Elastic Beanstalk using the Elastic Beanstalk Command Line Interface \(EB CLI\), and then updating the application to use the [Express](http://expressjs.com/) framework, [Amazon ElastiCache](https://aws.amazon.com/elasticache/), and clustering\.
 Clustering enhances your web application's high availability, performance, and security\.
 To learn more about Amazon ElastiCache, go to [What Is Amazon ElastiCache for Memcached?](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/Introduction.html) in the *Amazon ElastiCache for Memcached User Guide*\.

 **Note**
 This example creates AWS resources, which you might be charged for\.
 For more information about AWS pricing, see [https://aws.amazon.com/pricing/](https://aws.amazon.com/pricing/)\.
 Some services are part of the AWS Free Usage Tier\.
 If you are a new customer, you can test drive these services for free\.
 See [https://aws.amazon.com/free/](https://aws.amazon.com/free/) for more information\.